Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 III) Words that show Cause-and-Effect.

-Additionally, each of these three categories can be further subdivided by specific function.
-For the sake of clarity, I’m listing all the words from each category below.
-That said, there are still differences between them:
+Each of these three categories can be further subdivided according to specific function.
+To streamline your reading experience here, I’m listing all of the words from each category below.
+BUT, please note that there are still distinctions between them:

 • Furthermore, some transition words require certain verb forms, like using an “-ing” verb.
 These will be noted below.